 Nineteenth-century art and culture in Denmark, Britain and America, with a particular interest in gender and sexuality, and in questions of visual racism; the history of art history; visual art and poetry, 1850 to the present.
 Further Information

 - Danish Art in the Nineteenth Century

 - Practices of Art History

-I am currently supervising PhD students researching topics in Victorian art and history, as well as women and Pop Art in the USA, Francesco Conz and the neo-avant-garde, early 20th century British sculpture, and theories of connoisseurship.
+I am currently supervising PhD students researching topics in Victorian art and history, as well as art and politics in Sweden c.1900, women and Pop Art in the USA, Francesco Conz and the neo-avant-garde, early 20th century British sculpture, and theories of connoisseurship.

-I am embarking on a major project about 19th century Danish art, and am particularly keen to hear from students who wish to research Danish or other Scandinavian art.
+I am particularly keen to hear from students who wish to research Danish or other Scandinavian art.

 - BA, PhD (London)

 Academic Preparation for Art Historians (convener)